 (October 31, 1966)

-* Bram van Velde, his artist quotes and statements on art & life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
+* statement on Picasso’s art: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
 Charles Juliet, First Dalkey Archive edition, 2009, London and Champaign p.
-59 (Dutch painter, famous for his abstract coloured paintings in an expressive abstract style; some biography facts and art links for images of Van Velde’s painting art, at the bottom)
+59. (Dutch painter, famous for his abstract colored paintings in a expressive abstract style; some art links & biography facts at the bottom)

 - In the first piece that Beckett (the famous novel writer, fh) wrote about me (circa 1946), he never once used the word color.
 That was important.
 I was struck by it.